Women’s Empowerment Group…an opportunity of a lifetime!

 Are You Ready to Experience True Change?

 Deciding to seek counseling can be an emotional experience.
 For many people it has taken them years to come to the decision to seek outside help.
 Even more difficulty is the search to find the right counselor.
 Finding someone that can relate to your situation and has the skill to guide you through is very important.
 The most wonderful experience is when the counselor and client truly have a great fit.
 It is at that point that counseling can really make a difference.
 Counseling can assist with rejuvenating a broken relationship, fighting off depression, or coping with anxiety.
 At RCS our mission is to help you finally achieve the change you desire.

 The cost of counseling is often a deterrent to seeking help.
 At RCS, we specialize in providing low cost counseling for many issues.
 Whether you choose to pay our affordable cash price or utilize your health insurance plan, we have a solution that will fit your budget.
 Visit our Low cost counseling tab and Services tab to find out more information about our prices and service.
 We thank you for considering our services and hope that we can make a difference in your life.

 As a therapist, and business owner, I am truly passionate about making a difference in the lives of others.
 My passion stems from seeing firsthand the amazing benefit of therapy.
 Many individuals find that after seeking advice from family, and friends they are still lost and lack direction.
 The reality is when anyone is in the middle of a storm, seeing the road ahead is impossible.
 Obtaining guidance from a counselor can bring clarity and peace of mind.

-One of my speciality areas and research interest is building self-esteem and confidence in my clients.
+One of my specialty areas and research interest is building self-esteem and confidence in my clients.
 Having a healthy self-worth is a core component of living a happy life.
-Regardless of the circumstance, poor self-esteem has a devastating affect on the decisions that we make in our relationships, friendships, jobs and individual lives.
+Regardless of the circumstance, poor self-esteem has a devastating effect on the decisions that we make in our relationships, friendships, jobs and individual lives.